General facts

 Motor

 Finland produces a lot of vehicles which can be used for its forestry and agricultural industries such as tractors and forest machines.
-A large amount of ships are also manufactured in Finland such as passenger ships and specialised vessels.
-In 2015, the shipbuilding industry employed approximately 22,000 people.
+A large number of ships are also manufactured in Finland such as passenger ships and specialised vessels.

 Forestry